Teaching Your Dog to ‘Leave’.

 You will need some bland treats like dried dog food and some really TASTY treats, like cheese!

 Teaching your dog to know what ‘leave’ means will be helpful for interrupting your dog, or puppy, in certain situations.
-For instance, it may help him to stop chewing his lead, your shoes, or when is about to eat something disgusting while out walking.
+For instance, it may help them to stop chewing their lead, your shoes, or when they are about to eat something disgusting while out walking!

 On the one hand, have a piece of bland food.
 It is better if you can place the tastier treats out of view in a container nearby, ready for you to grab one and give it to your dog with the other hand.